 The Au Sable Institute: www.ausable.org

 The mission of Au Sable Institute is to inspire and educate people to serve, protect and restore God’s Earth.
 To accomplish this mission, Au Sable offers college courses in environmental stewardship and conservation science, along with opportunities for research experience.
 Students may also gain teaching experience in environmental education through Au Sable’s Environmental Education Internship Program described at http://ausable.org/k12programs/

 For contractual programs, all coursework will be entered on Covenant’s transcript with transfer credit being awarded only for courses completed with a letter grade of “C-” or better.
 Billing is coordinated through Covenant.
 Current approved contractual programs can be found here:

 Individually Contracted Intercultural Experiences

-Students may also individually design and negotiate the specific details of a particular Intercultural Experience to complete the requirements of the Intercultural Experience COR 337 learning contract available from the Intercultural Competencies Committee.
-Variable credit (1-3 hours) may be awarded for one intercultural experience.
+Students may also individually design and negotiate the specific details of a particular Intercultural Experience to complete the requirements of the Intercultural Experience.
+COR 337 learning contract available from the Intercultural Competencies Committee.
+Zero to one credit hour may be awarded for one intercultural experience.
 More information can be found here:

 Practicums and Internships